PollBuddy/PollBuddy/PollBuddy-Server/frontend/src/pages/privacy/privacy.md

 From the contributors of Poll Buddy,

 Our promise is to keep your data safe, protected and far from anyone that could use it in a harmful way.
-The purpose of this app is and always will be for educational purposes <i>only</i>. etc. etc.
+The purpose of this app is and always will be for educational purposes only. etc. etc.

 (We will definitely need to rewrite the above text)